 The carrying amounts of the Group's assets are reviewed at each reporting date to determine whether there is any indication of impairment.
-If any such indication exists, the asset's recoverable amount is estimated.
-For goodwill, the recoverable amount is estimated at each balance date.
-An impairment loss is recognised whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
+If any such indication exists, the asset's recoverable amount is estimated and whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount an impairment loss is recognised.
 Impairment losses are recognised in the income statement.

-Impairment losses recognised in respect of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to cash-generating units, and then to reduce the carrying amount of other assets in the cash-generating unit on a pro rata basis.
+Impairment losses recognised in respect of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to cash-generating units, and then to reduce the carrying amount of other assets in the cash-generating unit on a pro-rata basis.

-The recoverable amount of assets, other than receivables, is the greater of their fair value less costs to sell or value in use.
+The recoverable amount of non-financial assets is the greater of their fair value less costs to sell or value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 For an asset that does not generate largely independent cash flows, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
 With the exception of goodwill, an impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.